How does D level enrolment work in Biological Sciences?

 Please note that due to the high demand of all Biology D level courses we will be restricting the enrollment to 0.5 credits for Biological Science students enrolled in our Major programs, effective Summer 2018.
 Note that this restriction does not apply to students in our Specialist Programs (who require 1.0 credits of D level courses from within Biological Sciences).

 Students request D level courses on ACORN, but will not be officially enrolled until approval has been granted.
 You should choose D levels that you are interested in taking that follow your program.
 Enrollment status can be checked on ACORN.
 "APP" means that your registration has been approved and "REF" means that you have been refused enrollment in the course.
 Your status in a course will remain as "INT" until the department makes a decision.
 The department's decision will be based on the courses that you have requested to enroll in and hence we ask that you only choose those courses that you actually intend to remain in.
-Priority enrollment will be given to students who are in their fourth year and will be graduating in June of the following year.
+Priority enrollment will be given to students who are in their fourth year and will be graduating in June or November of the following year.
 It is critically important that students in our Specialist programs enroll in D-level courses within the appropriate time frame for course enrollment, as this places the department in a difficult position should we need to accommodate you into courses once the enrollment deadlines have passed and spaces have been opened to all students in our programs.

 Please note that this new enrolment procedure in D-levels does not apply to BIOD95H3 BIOD67H3, BIOD96Y, BIOD98Y3, or BIOD99Y3 as there is already a separate registration process for these courses, but it does apply to previous D levels taken in the department.
 As a reminder, these courses also do not fulfill the D-level program requirements in several of our programs.